michaelsevilla/docker-tachyon/README.rst

 Directory Structure
 ========

+- ``experiments``: where you go to launch experiments.
+The user should only have to cd to this directory.

 - ``deploy``: this folder has the Ansible scripts for deploying the systems and running experiments.

 - ``install``: this folder has the Docker image scripts for installing the systems.
 Stuff in here gets built into an image and automatically uploaded to the Docker Hub.